prescottprue/fireadmin/README.md

 1. Why node `6.11.5` instead of a newer version?
 [Cloud Functions runtime is still on `6.11.5`][functions-runtime-url], which is why that is what is used for the travis build version.
 This will be switched when the functions runtime is updated
 1. Why Yarn over node's `package-lock.json`? - Relates to previous question.
 Node `6.*.*` and equivalent npm didn't include lock files yet.
+1. Uploading service accounts?
+Where do they go and how are my service accounts stored?
+  Currently on a Google Cloud Storage Bucket which does not have CORS access.
+There is also the option to store them in Firestore as an encrypted string for quicker reads/writes when running actions.

 ## What Happened To The Fireadmin NPM Library?